Amazing Fuel-Saving Tips

 Check your air filter

-Even a dirty air filter can restrict the flow of air into the engine, which harms performance thus leading to usage of more fuel.
+Even a dirty air filter can restrict the flow of air into the engine, which harms performance thus leading to the usage of more fuel.
 To replace or clean air filters: See your owner’s manual for instructions.
 Remove the filter and hold it up to the sun; if you can’t see light coming through it, then it’s time for a replacement.
 Consider a type of filter which is cleaned rather than changed.
 They provide better airflow than throw-away paper filters and they’re better for the environment.

 Avoid rush hour at all costs